openvinotoolkit/model_server/docs/home.md

 - [model caching](model_cache.md) - cache the models on first load and re-use models from cache on subsequent loads
 - [metrics](metrics.md) - metrics compatible with Prometheus standard

 The models used by OpenVINO Model Server need to be stored locally or hosted remotely by object storage services.
 For more details, refer to [Preparing Model Repository](./models_repository.md) documentation.
-Model server works with [Bare Metal Hosts](host.md) as well as [Docker containers](docker_container.md).
+Model server works inside [Docker containers](docker_container.md).
 It is also suitable for landing in the [Kubernetes environment](../deploy/README.md).

-Follow an example from the [Quickstart guide](ovms_quickstart.md) or [start the model server](docker_container.md) and try its [features](features.md) for your application.
+Follow an example from the [Quickstart guide](ovms_quickstart.md) or [start the model server](docker_container.md), experiment with [demos](../demos/README.md) and try different [features](features.md) for your application.

 ## Additional Resources